Yes! Make Sourdough Bread (Without Yeast) Using a Bread Machine

 2. The shape of the bread is limited to the pan, preventing bakery-style boules or batards.

-Five things you should know about this recipe
+Five things To know about this recipe

 1. Produces a 1¾-pound sourdough loaf